mlgid-project/mlgidGUI/docs/DOCUMENTATION.md

 segment = 2
 background = 3
 ````
- for each labeled peak or ring.
-The ``confidence_level`` array contains the following values
+ for each labeled peak (segment) or ring.
+Background artifacts get the value 3.
+The ``confidence_level`` array contains
+ the following values:
 ````
 High = 1
 Medium = 0.5
 Low = 0.1
 Not set = -1
 ````
 for each labeled peak or ring.
+These three different confidence values allow to evaluate a ML model separately on different
+confidence levels.

 ### Data Export
-The current progress is saved in a project-folder at the users home directory when closing the window.
+The current progress is saved in a project folder at the user's home directory when closing the window.
 Additionally, the project can be exported to an H5 file or the VOC dataset format for ML-based object detection.
 The
 export is available by clicking `File` -> `Save Project`.
 The standard setting is the export to H5.
 The user can select
 if only one image or the whole project is exported.